wuwa/sketch-txt-2-img/README.md

 2. Hit the shortcut ```⌘``` + ```⌥``` + ```g```
 3. Boom!

+![demo gif](http://wuwa.github.com/txt2img.gif "demo")

 > The fine print:
 > - Select as many layers as you wish to.
 If a text layer - it will be substituted with an image.
 If a shape layer - the shape will be filled with the image.
 If a group - nothing will happen...
+> - Works with single words or more.
+It really gets interesting when writing longer sentences.
 > - Works with SVG or BMP sources.
 > - Plugins > txt2img > Settings you can choose a different source for the icons / images.
 It should be easy enough to add some more...
 > - Hit the command again and again and you will get a different image every time (almost).

-![demo gif](http://wuwa.github.com/txt2img.gif "demo")

 # Installation